 How to Fly Fish a Braided River?

-The big trout often hold deep, sometimes 4-5 meters below the surface.
+Swinging a streamer across a deep pool can also be productive.
+Big trout often hold deep, sometimes 4-5 yards beneath the surface.
 This can be hard to reach fly fishing, but a beadhead streamer on a sinking line can at times bring success.

 This technique also works wonders in backwater, but there the trout are often patrolling the pool.
 Sometimes, I stalk the fish and watch where their route.
 When they are facing away I will cast out my dry and dropper, then I wait for the trout to return.
 I have hooked some good fish that way.
 Most take the nymph.